 Is there anything India specific that you find uniquely challenging when you are doing conservation?
 Given the limited archival resources we have in India, how do you work with the system to generate the kind of information that is required to maintain the integrity of the project?

-Abha: If you are working abroad and working on a conservation project, they are so professional as conservation has been around for such a long time.
+Abha: If you are working on a conservation project abroad, they are so professional as conservation has been around for such a long time.
 You don’t have to explain a thing to the contractor, and they come with their set practices.
 In India, you are basically dealing with a bunch of civil contractors, so you have to teach them from scratch how to slake lime and how to deal with heritage buildings.
-We have an amazing amount of master craftsmen, but they are not in the system.
-To improve the quality of workmanship, your normal contractor has to be sensitive enough to get the best craftsmen.
+We have an amazing amount of master craftsmen but they are not in the system.
+To improve the quality of workmanship, your regular contractor has to be sensitive enough to get the best craftsmen.
 Half the time, the contractor will like to cut corners, and get cheaper, unskilled labour to do the same job.
 It’s far more difficult to achieve that standard of workmanship.
 Secondly, research is equally important.
 If you don’t intimately understand construction period, materials, and techniques and if you don’t have a full grip on the condition of the building and what it requires, you will definitely go wrong.
 You have to be intimately associated with the building.
-You have to know it inside out to be able to then suggest any interventions.
+You have to know it inside out to be able to suggest any interventions.

 For example, it’s rare but you sometimes do get lucky.
 I was working on Opera House.
 Initially when we started, we had just a few photographs about the exterior façade, and that’s about it.
 Then, while we were working on this project, we came across an old pamphlet published just a year later which had everything explaining how they used fans and slabs of ice to throw cold air into the auditorium.
 It described the colour palette, with photographs of the foyer and chandeliers that had gone missing.
 In some cases, you get spectacular written or photographic information.
 But then again, there is a certain challenge to it.
 All the photographs were black and white.
-To establish a certain colour palettes, we had to either rely on written texts or scrapes to check old layers.
+To establish certain colour palettes, we had to either rely on written texts or scrapes to check old layers.
 In some cases, you get this kind of an approach.
 Sometimes, you come across old films to establish things.
 Through these, we found out that side balconies were there until the 1970s.
 They were then knocked down and the interior was changed to fake Art Deco.
 It was different from the Art Deco interiors of the 1930s and the 1940s, and you can imagine the intervention taking place.
 We saw films from the 1960s where it still showed the rococo interior.
-In Mani Bhavan, a lot of oral history involved with figuring out what the original colour schemes or materials was.
+In Mani Bhavan, a lot of oral history was involved in figuring out what the original colour schemes or materials were.
 So, there are a lot of times when you also need to look at oral histories, written research, photographs, and texts.
 There have sometimes been letters written by Lady Curzon or Lady Dufferin which spoke about the colour schemes of the Vice Regal Lodge interiors.
-This was so different from all that was there at sites.
+This was so different from all that was there at the sites.
 Sometimes you get information from some of the most bizarre sources.

 Today, you are widely renowned for your work, commitment, and passion, for restoration and conservation.
 What do you think is the crowning hallmark of the work done by ANL and Associates?
 According to you, what is your greatest contribution to the field of conservation?

-Abha: One of the things is that I tried in my own little way was to make architectural conservation not become dead reports that sat in government offices and libraries.
+Abha: One of the things that I tried in my own little way was to make architectural conservation not become dead reports that sat in government offices and libraries.
 When I began working, there was just a lot of great research and reports.
 There was a lot of academic understanding.
 It was more theoretical.
 Through my 22 or 23 years career, I have tried really hard to actually create implementable projects and models.
-There were some successful, and some that weren’t.
+Some were successful, and some weren’t.
 But the idea of looking at a commercial streetscape and signage guidelines in 1998 was not tried by any other city.